kostasthomson/cloud-lightning-simulator/README.md

 ## Input and Output Data

-Input and output JSON data files are located at the corresponding *input* and *output* files of the project
+Input and output JSON data files are located at the corresponding *input* and *output* folders of the project

 ##Project Build